swiftlang/swift-evolution/proposals/NNNN-Swift-enum-strings-ported-to-Objective-c.md

 @end
 ```

-### NS_STRING_ENUM && NS_EXTENSIBLE_STRING_ENUM - equality/hash
+### swift-string-enum && swift-struct-string - equality/hash/rawValue

-When an enum or struct is marked with @objcstring, the objective-c class that is produced should have its equality/hash methods implicitly be implemented.
+When an enum or struct is marked with `@objc` and `String`, the objective-c class that is produced should have its equality/hash methods and rawValue property implicitly be implemented.
 The user should not need to implement these on his/her own.

 ```
 @implementation Food

+- (instancetype)rawValue { return _rawValue; }

 - (NSUInteger)hash {
   return [[self rawValue] hash];